alexanderbozhkov/9gag-browser/README.md

 I WAS BORED, so ...

-I decided that I am tired of always copying and pasting the links for my favorite memes so I've created a gui that will automatically login in 9gag for me and open my favorite memes 1 by 1.
+I decided that I am tired of always copying and pasting the links for my favorite memes so I've created a gui that will automatically login in 9gag for me and scroll through my faborite memes one by one or just pick a random one.

 Stack:
 - Ubuntu 18.04